AbdulSyed05/Django-Blog/README.md

 ## Acknowledgment 👏

 - I would like to thank Juliaa Konovalova for being my guiding light in the world of Django.
 Your expertise and encouragement have made this coding journey an incredible experience.
-I am sincerely grateful for your mentorship 😊.
+I am sincerely grateful for your mentorship .

 - I would like to thank Code Institutes Slack Community, and tutor support (Especially Joanne) as this helped me so much when I got stuck on part of my project.

-- I would also like to thank our cohort facilitator Marko Tot 😊, for answering any course-related questions I asked and for providing us with weekly guidance information about the project
+- I would also like to thank our cohort facilitator Marko Tot, for answering any course-related questions I asked and for providing us with weekly guidance information about the project

 - I would also like to express my gratitude to my fellow colleagues John, Angus who helped me with debugging, Deployment also for general advices.